Originally posted on 12/10/07 at: https://www.fanfiction.net/s/3939782/1/Return-To-This-Ugly-Yet-Beautiful-World

 Hikari, she was The Light as well as The Goddess of Darkness.
 Her purpose was meant to absorb all life and then allow it to be reborn.
 She had done it countless times and would do it again.

-'No!'
+‘No!’
 Takeru told himself.
-'That's not Hikari.
+‘That’s not Hikari.
 The Hikari I know and love would never do such a thing.
-It's The Darkness within her.
-That is what destroys all life.
-It just acts through Hikari.'
+It’s the darkness within her.
+That was what destroys all life.
+It just acts through Hikari.’

 Takeru sighed and looked up at the star that appeared after Hikari and Akari left.
-He wondered if they would still be here if Hikari's dark side had never emerged.
-But he supposed that it had been inevitable.
-Hikari's purpose was to destroy all life.
-It couldn't be helped.
+He wondered if they would still be here if Hikari’s dark side had never emerged.
+But he supposed that it was inevitable.
+Hikari’s purpose was to destroy all life.
+It couldn’t be helped.

 ‘Yes, it could.’
 He thought.
 ‘We stopped it, didn’t we?’

 Yes, they had stopped the mass extinction.
-It hadn't been easy either.
 Hikari and Akari had originally been one being.
-But they split in two after seeing into the hearts of Takeru and his friend Ryo.
+But they split in two after looking into the hearts of Takeru and his friend Ryo.
 Thus Hikari and Akari were born, the one to bring forth the end of the world and the one to try and stop it.